 *Also in 2009, I was honored to be Purdue University’s Artist for painting their dog statue Oliver.
 The dog statue now resides in Purdue’s School of Veterinary Medicine in honor of the school’s 50th anniversary.

-*During the summer and fall of 2008, my work was published on the cover of the ASRT magazine.
+*During the summer and fall of 2008, my work was published for the first time on the cover of the ASRT magazine.

 *In October of 2005 we held an art auction for my five-year-old nephew’s heart transplant at Riley Children‘s Hospital.
 His name is Leighton and he’s doing great and can be followed up on my website at auntlizzy.com along with my artwork.
 Many artists were excited to be involved in the Art for a Heart auction, such as illustrator April Willy and also Thomas Kinkade.
 It is my most cherished accomplishment and Leighton has his heart.